citp/privacy-policy-historical/h/ho/hol/holmesglen.edu.au.md

  **Security of** **  Data**

-At Holmesglen we make every effort to see that personal data remains secure.
+At Holmesglen, we make every effort to see that personal data remains secure.
 Information or data is restricted to those who need to know and distribution of information is kept to a minimum.

  **Unique Identifiers**